 In-person participants must pre-register and complete a COVID-19 screening.
-Pre-registration required via ShulCloud.

 Shabbat at the Floor Service

 Friday evenings, September 10, October 1 and November 5 at 6:00 PM

 Once a month, join us in the shul or on our BT All-Access livestream hub for a musically-infused Kabbalat Shabbat and Ma'ariv experience.
 Led by Yacov Fruchter, Cantor Sidney Ezer, artist-in-residence Aviva Chernick and our Beth Tzedec Rabbis, this intimate service will help prepare your spirit for Shabbat with song, comfort and community.